Kiranism/what-the-link/README.md

 # 𝙒𝞖𝞓𝞣 𝞣𝞖𝞢 𝙇𝞘𝞟𝞙¯\_(ツ)\_/¯

-Self-hosted, single-user bookmark manager that saves links sent via WhatsApp, fetches metadata, and provides a web UI for searching and organizing bookmarks.
+## Why another bookmarking tool?

+Have you ever used WhatsApp as your personal bookmarking tool?
+I did.
+I'd send myself links — articles, products, posts — right in a private group chat.
+But finding them later?
+A nightmare.
+Endless scrolling, lost links, no way to search.

+That's why I built **What The Link**.
+It's a self-hosted bookmarking tool that plugs directly into WhatsApp.
+Scan the QR, link your group, and every link you send is automatically saved with metadata, organized, and searchable.
+Tag links with hashtags right in the chat.
+Ask later — *"show me all GitHub bookmarks"* — and they appear instantly.

+No more scrolling.
+No more lost links.
+Just your bookmarks, right where you want them.

 ## Features

-- **WhatsApp integration** — Send a link in any chat; it's saved automatically (via Baileys)
+- **WhatsApp integration** — Send a link in your chat; it's saved automatically
-- **Metadata** — Title, description, and image from Open Graph
+- **Metadata** — Title, description, and image fetched from Open Graph
+- **Tagging** — Add `#hashtags` alongside your links to organize them
 - **Web UI** — Search, filter by tags/domain, keyboard shortcuts
 - **Single user** — Password-protected; no OAuth
-- **Self-hosted** — Runs on any VPS with Docker (Oracle Cloud free tier works great)
+- **Self-hosted** — Runs on any VPS with Docker

 ## Tech Stack